-Dr. Leipzig is a board-certified Virginia spine surgeon with over two decades of experience.
-He specializes in procedures including robotic spine surgery, microsurgical lumbar surgery, disc arthroplasty, minimally invasive spine surgery, and more.
+Dr. Leipzig is a board-certified Virginia spine surgeon serving Roanoke and Salem communities with over two decades of experience.
+He treats spinal stenosis, specializing in procedures like minimally invasive lumbar laminoplasty, microsurgical lumbar surgery, robotic spine surgery, disc arthroplasty, and more.
 To learn more or schedule an appointment, please contact our office.

 The discs in the spine support our upper body through all the actions of daily life, allowing us to bend and twist with ease by acting as a buffer between the vertebrae in the spine.
 However, when a disc herniates it can make life a lot more difficult because it may pinch a nerve and cause leg pain (sciatica).
 Herniated discs can occur in any part of the spine, but they most commonly occur in the five vertebrae that make up the lower back – the lumbar spine.